vuejs/vuepress/packages/docs/docs/guide/markdown.md

 :::

 ::: details
-This is a details block, which does not work in Internet Explorer or Edge.
+This is a details block, which does not work in Internet Explorer or Edge (before chromium).
 :::

 ### Custom Title